 Dress Code Policy

-- Dress or grooming is prohibited if it is obscene, libelous, or incites students to create a clear and present danger of unlawful acts of a substantial disruption at school.
+- Dress, accessories, or grooming are prohibited if they are obscene, libelous, or incite students to create a clear and present danger of unlawful acts of a substantial disruption at school or which symbolize affiliation (as identified by the Fullerton Police Department) with negative youth groups are not allowed.

 - Clothing should be clean and in good repair, holes can only be from the knee down.